Hvemmse/mysetup/README.md

 Functions and variables are well documented, making the code easier to understand and maintain.
 The code uses the SHA-256 hash function to hash the passwords.

+# password_generator.py

+This script generates a random password and displays the password and its hash in a GUI created with tkinter.
+The user can copy the password or its hash to the clipboard by clicking the "Copy" buttons. you need a wordile as passwords.txt